env-interop/interface/README.md

     - Notes:

+        - **Existing environment variables will be replaced.**  This presumes that the environment file is definitive, and will overwrite existing variables.

-        - **This method is fluent.** Returning `$this` allows consumers to load multiple files in sequence.
+        - **This method is fluent.** Returning `$this` allows consumers to make mutiple method calls in sequence.

 - ```php
-  public function loadEnvIfExists(
-      string $filename,
-      bool $override = false,
-  ) : static;
+  public function replaceEnvIfReadable(string $filename) : static;
   ```
-    - An alias to `loadEnv()` that loads an environment file only if it exists.
+    - An alias to `replaceEnv()` that does not throw [_EnvLoaderThroable_][]
+    when the environment file is not readable.

     - Directives:

-        - Implementations MUST NOT attempt to load `$filename` if it does not
+        - Implementations MUST treat this method as an alias to
-          exist or is not a file; otherwise, implementations MUST behave
-          as if `loadEnv()` was called with the same arguments.

-        - Implementations MUST return `$this`.
+          `replaceEnv()` and MUST suppress [_EnvLoaderThrowable_][].

     - Notes: